xin-hedera/hedera-mirror-node/docs/design/smart-contracts.md

 ## Purpose

-Smart contracts have existed on Hedera since Open Access, but the mirror node has never stored all the data associated with smart contract transactions in its database.
-With the [announcement](https://hedera.com/blog/hedera-evm-smart-contracts-now-bring-highest-speed-programmability-to-tokenization) to bring high speed smart contract execution to the Hedera network, it has become more important to ensure the mirror node is storing the appropriate smart contract information and making it retrievable via its APIs.
+Smart contracts have existed since open access, but the mirror node has never stored all the data associated with smart contract transactions in its database.
+With the [announcement](https://hedera.com/blog/hedera-evm-smart-contracts-now-bring-highest-speed-programmability-to-tokenization) to bring high speed smart contract execution to the network, it has become more important to ensure the mirror node is storing the appropriate smart contract information and making it retrievable via its APIs.

 ## Goals